phn/pytpm/doc/intro.rst

 PyTPM provides facilities for converting astronomical coordinates between different coordinate systems.
-In addition it provides several utility functions related to dates and time, calendars, string formatting and so on.
-In this document we will discuss some of the top level functions provided by PyTPM.
+In addition it provides several utility functions related to date and time, calendars, string formatting and so on.
+In this document we will discuss some of the top level functionality provided by PyTPM.

-For a detailed list of functions defined in PyTPM see the section on :ref:`functions`.
-For detailed information on the constants, data structures and functions in PyTPM, see the section on :ref:`data-structures`.
-For an overview of TPM and comparison between TPM and PyTPM see :ref:`coord-conversions`.
+For a detailed list of functions and constants defined in PyTPM see the section on :doc:`functions`.
+For detailed information on the data structures defined in PyTPM, see the section on :doc:`data_structures`.
+For an overview of TPM and comparison between TPM and PyTPM see :doc:`conversions`.

+Please read the :download:`TPM manual <TPM/tpm.pdf>` before using the advanced facilities of PyTPM.

 .. contents::